karandaksh/karandaksh/README.md

 ###

 <h3 align="left">My name is Karan Daksh.
-And I'm a Frontend Developer from Quokka Labs.</h3>
+And I'm a Frontend Developer, Currently Open to New Opportunities..</h3>

 ###